Northeastern is proud to offer the Foundation Year program to recognize the incredible talent of students in the City of Boston.

-Foundation Year provides select students with an exciting pathway into Northeastern.
-Students are supported through a rigorous academic curriculum while building community in a cohort model.
-Students who successfully complete Foundation Year are eligible to matriculate into a degree program in the College of Professional Studies or at one of Northeastern’s seven undergraduate day colleges.
+Foundation Year students are supported through a rigorous academic curriculum while building community in a cohort model during their first year of college.
+Students who successfully complete Foundation Year are eligible to matriculate into a degree program in the College of Professional Studies or at one of seven undergraduate day colleges at Northeastern.

 Foundation Year was a great way for me to start college.
 I felt supported by the faculty and advisers who walked with me through every decision and detail of my first year.
 As the first person in my family to go to college, I learned so much about being a college student when I was in Foundation Year, and I feel lucky to have had the chance to start in a small program with a team that truly cares about my success.